ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 ## An Overview of Impact for Miniblox
-**Impact Client for Miniblox.io** is a fully standalone continuation of the discontinued **Vape V4** project by `7GrandDadPGN`.
+**Impact Client for Miniblox.io** is a fully standalone continuation of the discontinued **Vape V4** project/client by `7GrandDadPGN`.
-When the original client was deleted, **TheM1ddleM1n**, **DataM0del (aka RealPacket)**, and **ProgMEM-CC** and other devs rebuilt it from scratch — creating a modern, modular, and optimized exploit client framework for Miniblox. :trollface:
+When the original client was deleted, **TheM1ddleM1n**, **DataM0del (aka RealPacket)**, and **ProgMEM-CC** and other devs rebuilt it from scratch — creating a modern, modular, and optimized exploit client framework for Miniblox. :trollface: (gl bypassing this vector)

 > Designed for stealth, speed, and domination — with full dark-mode support with a slick Click GUI.

 ---

-# IMPORTANT NOTE TO ALL DEVS

-An apology here firstly, i dont know why, but my account seems to have github actions disabled @TheM1ddleM1n sorry about your CI.

-(you can contact github support saying that github actions has been disabled for you to see if they fix it.)

-**ok dont worry then i made a PR anyway and its at v6.6 - TheM1ddleM1n**

 ## Some example modules that are included in this client!
-- Fly / NoFall / Scaffold
+- Fly / NoFall/NofallBeta / Scaffold
 - AntiBan 2.0 (with a account gen)
 - Click GUI + Text GUI
-- ServerCrasher (in BETA)
+- ServerCrasher
 - Modular script architecture (stable & beta)
 - Open changelog and contributor tags
-- Nuker (in BETA)
+- Nuker (still in BETA)
 - Jetpack
 ---